AGENCY CONTACT INFORMATION

-See also: Arizona Health Care Cost Containment System, Arizona Department of Environmental Quality, Vehicle Emissions Inspection Program
+See also: Arizona Health Care Cost Containment System, Arizona Department of Environmental Quality, Radiation Regulatory Agency, Radiation Regulatory Hearing Board, Medical Radiologic Technology Board of Examiners, and the Vehicle Emissions Inspection Program.

-The purpose of the act was to provide an integration of health services in a pattern to reduce duplication of administrative efforts, services and expenditures and promote a means for people with health problems to find a solution in a single department’s coordinated service.
+The purpose of the 1973 act was to integrate health services in a pattern to reduce duplication of administrative efforts, services and expenditures and promote a means for people with health problems to find a solution in a single department’s coordinated service.
 (Laws 1973, Chapter 158 – Purpose)

 Section 320 of the 1973 measure outlined specific requirements related to the effective date, a transition period and a plan of assumption for the functions that were transferred to ADHS.